top of page

 • WTT?’s high school participants were especially concerned about job displacement, who saw the new technology as replacing professionals in music and the arts, transportation, and more.

-• In contrast, college students interviewed by undergraduate WTT? participants “[were] not concerned about being replaced by [AI}” but instead anticipated that many jobs would shift to “managing AI” because the technology lacks “a distinguishable ‘human touch.’”
+• In contrast, college students “[were] not concerned about being replaced by [AI}” but anticipated that many jobs would shift to “managing AI” because the technology lacks “a distinguishable ‘human touch.’”
 Some even expressed “optimism for growth in industries and new job positions.”

-• Boston-area professionals responding to the WTT? survey saw job displacement as the least pressing concern among those listed here (an average of 2.24 on a 5-point scale).
+• Boston-area professionals saw job displacement as the least pressing concern among those listed here.

 Privacy and Security